xuri/excelize-doc/en/chart.md

 ---|---|---
-Position      | `string` | The position of the chart legend ShowLegendKey | `bool`   | Set the legend keys shall be shown in data labels
+Position      | `string` | The position of the chart legend ShowLegendKey | `bool`   | Set the legend keys shall be shown in data labels Font          | `Font`   | Set the font properties of the chart legend text.
+The properties that can be set are the same as the font object that is used for cell formatting.
+The font family, size, color, bold, italic, underline, and strike properties can be set

 Set the `Position` of the chart legend.
 The default legend position is `right`.
 This parameter only takes effect when `none` is `false`.
 The available positions are: